 Fort Bonifacio is a thriving business center in Metro Manila.
-Companies based here employ over 40,000 people.
+Companies based here employ over 50,000 people.
 How do people get to work in Fort Bonifacio?
-The majority of employees doubtless relies on mass transport such as buses, MRT, jeepneys and passenger vans commonly known as FX.
+The majority of employees doubtless relies on mass transport such as buses, MRT, jeepneys and passenger vans commonly known as UV Express or FX.

 Mass Transport Facilities

 Unlike many other countries, the authorities in Metro Manila seldom provide public transport terminals.
 Inadequate public investment in transport infrastructure is one of the main causes of traffic woes.
 The terminals listed below are all privately owned, so either it is exclusive to one company or transport services have to pay rent.

 Jeepney and FX Terminals at east end of BGC